Weightloss Surgery

 Is Weight Loss Surgery An Option For You?

-Diet (as in appropriate nutrition) and regular exercise are the preferred partner methods for losing weight and excess body fat.
+Diet (used to mean "appropriate nutrition") and regular exercise are the preferred partner methods for losing weight and excess body fat.
 A proper diet, when combined with age-appropriate, regular exercise, will help almost anyone stay fit and in the correct weight range.

 Fad diets rarely work, and, if they do, almost never work for very long.
 Some nutritional supplements and other compounds can possibly help to a degree, but for many in this situation, weight loss surgery is the only hope.